MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 ### SlamGetVisibleImage - ALPHA
 Takes a photo using Misty’s Occipital Structure Core depth sensor.

-**Note:** Make sure to use `SlamStartStreaming` to open the data stream from Misty's depth sensor before using this command.
-Mapping or tracking does not need to be active to use this command.
+**Important!** Make sure to use `SlamStartStreaming` to open the data stream from Misty's depth sensor before using this command, and use `SlamStopStreaming` to close the data stream after using this command.
+Mapping or tracking need not be active to use this command.

 Endpoint: GET {robot-ip-address}/api/alpha/slam/visibleimage?Base64={bool}